- This is when production actually commences and we start cutting leather, carving, tooling, setting crystal embellishments, etc.

 - Special Parts: Special parts are often made for connections and these may require us to create patterns in order to custom cut.
 Special parts may be produced from factory dyed softer upholstery or lining leather, and some may be from tooling cowhide (which must be tooled or hand-dyed and finished to match/compliment the rest of the strap).

 - Dye-Finish Process: In order to achieve the right color, contrast, and artistic effects that are durable for a long-wearing accessory, which may be subject to various conditions we spend much time on the finish of a custom strap.
 The numerous steps and drying times of six to eight hours between coats requires a hand finishing process that can span over several days or weeks.
 Most dye and finish work must be completed prior to assembly and stitching.

 - Assembly: We line each strap with leather, and if special connection parts are required or additional layers to create inlays or recess for crystal work this must be glued and prepped for stitching.
 Gluing of all pieces can take hours to do as well.
-Currently all stitching is done totally by hand with the traditional saddle stitching method of using two harness needles.
+Currently, all stitching is done totally by hand with the traditional saddle stitching method of using two harness needles.
 This requires hand punching of all stitching holes before the three to six hours needed to hand stitch an entire strap.

-- Final Trim / Finish: After all the stitching, excess leather backing is trimmed as needed and edges are dyed, touched up and burnished using saddle soap or wax.
+- Final Trim / Finish: After all the stitching, the excess leather backing is trimmed as needed and edges are dyed, touched up and burnished using saddle soap or wax.
 Final finish coats may be applied and a light application of neutral wax for a final polish completes the leather finishing process.
 An additional 24-48 hours of dry curing time is desired prior to packaging and shipping.